From single malt whisky to traditional delicacies, taste something unique

 Scotland also shares many of England’s culinary traits.
 Below are a few classic British specialities to try:

-• Afternoon tea: Historically, afternoon tea was a mostly upper class activity including good quality tea, cucumber sandwiches and confectionaries called petite fours.
-Betty‘s Tearoom in Harrogate, Yorkshire (featured in the Highlights section) is famous in the UK for its afternoon tea.
+- Afternoon tea: Historically, afternoon tea was a mostly upper class activity including good quality tea, cucumber sandwiches and confectionaries called petit fours.
+Betty‘s Tearoom in Harrogate, Yorkshire is famous in the UK for its afternoon tea.
 Whatever you do, don’t confuse afternoon tea with high tea, which in the old days was associated with the working classes.